wso2/kubernetes-is/is/README.md

     ```
     kubectl create configmap mysql-dbscripts --from-file=<KUBERNETES_HOME>/is/extras/confs/mysql/dbscripts/
     ```

+    Setup a Network File System (NFS) to be used as the persistent volume for persisting MySQL DB data.
+    Provide read-write-executable permissions to `other` users, for the folder `NFS_LOCATION_PATH`.
+    Update the NFS server IP (`NFS_SERVER_IP`) and export path (`NFS_LOCATION_PATH`) of persistent volume resource named `wso2is-mysql-pv` in the file `<KUBERNETES_HOME>/is/extras/rdbms/volumes/persistent-volumes.yaml`.

+    Then, deploy the persistent volume resource and volume claim as follows:

+    ```
+    kubectl create -f <KUBERNETES_HOME>/is/extras/rdbms/mysql/mysql-persistent-volume-claim.yaml
+    kubectl create -f <KUBERNETES_HOME>/is/extras/rdbms/volumes/persistent-volumes.yaml
+    ```

     Then, create a Kubernetes service (accessible only within the Kubernetes cluster) and followed by the MySQL Kubernetes deployment, as follows: